vcflib/vcflib/README.md

 | [vcf2bed.py](./scripts/vcf2bed.py) | transform VCF to BED file |
 | [vcfjoincalls](./scripts/vcfjoincalls) | overlay files using QUAL and GT from a second VCF |
 | [vcf2sqlite.py](./scripts/vcf2sqlite.py) | push VCF file into SQLite3 database using dbname |

+## python

+vcflib has rudimentary python bindings, but the are easy to build up on.
+See [pyvcflib](./test/pytest/pyvcflib.md).

 # Development